Appendix A. Requirements for nosnap Veeam Agent for Linux

-Starting from build 126.96.36.19993, you can use a veeam-nosnap package to install Veeam Agent for Linux.
-This package allows Veeam Agent to operate without veeamsnap kernel module.
+You can install Veeam Agent for Linux using a veeam-nosnap package.
+This package allows Veeam Agent to operate without Veeam kernel module.

 The veeam-nosnap package can be useful in the following cases: